In today’s video, I’m going to share what is possibly the #1 retroactive jealousy quote.

 Anyone who has taken my premium online course, “Get Over Your Partner’s Past Fast,” is well aware of the fact that I really emphasize discipline as a route to freedom from retroactive jealousy.

 What do I mean by this?

-Discipline to not fall into a victim mindset, discipline to not ask your partner more endless questions that don’t matter about their past, discipline to not go snooping through their social media or through their phone or something like that.
+Discipline to not fall into a victim mindset.
+Not to ask your partner more endless questions that don’t matter about their past.
+Discipline to not go snooping through their social media or through their phone.

 There is no substitute for discipline when you are working to overcome retroactive jealousy.

-And the thing that is so important for any retroactive jealousy sufferer to be aware of is that I can’t be disciplined for you, your partner can’t be disciplined for you, any coach or therapist or friend or parent or anyone.
+It is important for any retroactive jealousy sufferer to be aware of, is that I can’t be disciplined for you.
+Your partner can’t be disciplined for you, any coach or therapist or friend or parent or anyone.

 No one can do the work for you and no one can help you remain disciplined except for you.

 If the only way you can stay disciplined is to watch motivational videos on YouTube, or to have someone breathing down your neck all the time and making sure you’re doing the right thing, it’s a losing battle because.
 We’re all going to have moments when we feel weak.
 When we’re alone when we don’t have anyone looking out for us.
 When we don’t have anyone who’s got our back in any particular moment.

 So ultimately, it’s up to us to remain disciplined with ourselves when we’re working to accomplish any goal in life and especially a goal like overcoming retroactive jealousy.